bluesky/hklpy/docs/source/overview.rst

     *libhkl* support library).
 A geometry will provide a list of the real positioners.
 It is possible to use alternate names.

+    ..
+TODO: how to add a new geometry? (text does not yet exist)

   **calc**

     The ``calc`` attribute, set when the :class:`~hkl.diffract.Diffractometer`